-Previously Identified Material Weaknesses

-Management acknowledged that previously identified control weaknesses, all of which are material, continued to exist in the following areas:
+Previously Identified Material Weaknesses.
+Management acknowledged that previously identified significant deficiencies, all of which are material, continued to exist in the following areas.

 Financial Management Systems.
-Statement of Federal Financial Accounting Concepts No. 1, "Objectives of Federal Financial Reporting," requires financial management system controls that are: adequate to ensure that transactions are executed in accordance with budgetary and financial laws and other requirements; consistent with the purposes authorized; and recorded in accordance with Federal accounting standards.
-Statement of Federal Financial Accounting Concepts No. 1 also requires that financial management system controls ensure assets are properly safeguarded to deter fraud, waste, and abuse; and that performance measurement information is adequately supported.
-The Under Secretary of Defense (Comptroller)/Chief Financial Officer acknowledged that DoD financial management and feeder systems do not substantially comply with Federal financial management system requirements.
+Statement of Federal Financial Accounting Concepts No. 1, "Objectives of Federal Financial Reporting," requires financial management system controls that are adequate to ensure that transactions: comply with budgetary and financial laws and other requirements; are consistent with the purposes authorized; and are recorded in accordance with Federal accounting standards.
+Statement of Federal Financial Accounting Concepts No. 1 also requires financial management system controls to ensure that assets are properly safeguarded to deter fraud, waste, and abuse; and that performance measurement information is adequately supported.
+The Acting Under Secretary of Defense (Comptroller)/ DoD Chief Financial Officer acknowledged that DoD financial management and feeder systems do not substantially comply with Federal financial management system requirements.
 DoD financial management and feeder systems were not designed to adequately support various material amounts on the financial statements.
-These systemic deficiencies in financial management and feeder systems, and inadequate DoD business processes, result in the inability to collect and report financial and performance information that is accurate, reliable, and timely.
+These deficiencies in financial management and feeder systems, as well as inadequate DoD business processes, prevent the DoD from collecting and reporting financial and performance information that is accurate, reliable, and timely.

 Fund Balance with Treasury.
-Statement of Federal Financial Accounting Standards No. 1, "Accounting for Selected Assets and Liabilities," the U.S. Treasury Manual, and DoD Financial Management Regulation 7000.14-R require DoD to resolve financial and accounting inconsistencies to accurately report Fund Balance with Treasury.
+Statement of Federal Financial Accounting Standards No. 1, "Accounting for Selected Assets and Liabilities;" the U.S. Treasury Manual; and DoD Financial Management Regulation, 7000.14-R, require DoD to resolve financial and accounting inconsistencies to accurately report Fund Balance with Treasury.
 However, inconsistencies continue to exist related to in-transit disbursements, unmatched disbursements, negative unliquidated obligations, unreconciled differences in suspense accounts, and unreconciled differences between U.S. Treasury records and DoD accounting records.
+For example, the Air Force General Fund does not receive transaction-level data from other Components processing collection and disbursement data on its behalf.
+Therefore, there is no assurance that the Air Force can reconcile its reported balance of Fund Balance with Treasury to the balance the Treasury maintains.